-39. Funds - source
+42. Funds - source

-- (1) The funds of the Association are to be derived from entrance fees and annual subscriptions of members, donations and, subject to any resolution passed by the Association in general meeting, such other sources as the committee determines. - (2) All money received by the Association must be deposited as soon as practicableand without deduction to the credit of the Association's bank or other authorised deposit-taking institution account. - (3) The Association must, as soon as practicable after receiving any money, issue an appropriate receipt.
+- (1) The funds of the Association are to be derived from entrance fees and annual subscriptions of members, donations and such other sources as the committee determines. - (2) All money received by the Association must be deposited as soon as practicable and without deduction to the credit of the Association's bank or other authorised deposit-taking institution account. - (3) The Association must, as soon as practicable after receiving any money, issue an appropriate receipt.

-40. Funds - management
+43. Funds - management

-- (1) Subject to any resolution passed by the Association in general meeting, thefunds of the Association are to be used in pursuance of the Objects of the Association in such manner as the committee determines. - (2) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by any 2 members of the committee or employees of the Association, being members or employees authorised to do so by the committee.
+- (1) Subject to any resolution passed by the Association in general meeting, the funds of the Association are to be used in pursuance of the Objects of the Association in such manner as the committee determines. - (2) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by any 2 members of the committee or employees of the Association, being members or employees authorised to do so by the committee.

-41. Change of name, Objects and Constitution
+44. Change of name, Objects and Constitution

-- (1) An application to the Department for registration of a change in the Association's name, objects or Constitution in accordance with section 10 of the Act is to be made by the public officer or a committee member. - (2) An application may only be made pursuant to a special resolution passed by the Association. - (3) An application: - (a) must be in the approved form, and - (b) must include details of the proposed change, and - (c) must include a copy of the special resolution by which the Association hasapproved the change, and - (d) must be accompanied by the fee prescribed by the Regulations. - (4) A change of name, Objects, Constitution or official address that is registered under this Division takes effect when it is registered.
+- (1) An application to the Department for registration of a change in the Association's name, objects or Constitution in accordance with section 10 of the Act is to be made by the public officer or a committee member. - (2) An application may only be made pursuant to a special resolution passed by the Association. - (3) An application: - (a) must be in the approved form, and - (b) must include details of the proposed change, and - (c) must include a copy of the special resolution by which the Association has approved the change, and - (d) must be accompanied by the fee prescribed by the Regulations. - (4) A change of name, Objects, Constitution or official address that is registered under this Division takes effect when it is registered.

-42. Custody of books etc
+45. Custody of books etc